This Specimen has been sold.

 Comes with an acrylic stand.

 A note on Green River leaf identifications.
-There are over 60 described leaf bearing plants from this formation, many of which have very similar leaves.
-We've done our best to provide identifications based on the resources available to us, but are not paleobotany experts, so we can not guarantee that all will be 100% correct.
+Over 60 described leaf bearing plants have been identified from this formation, many of which have very similar leaves.
+We have done our best to provide identifications based on the resources available to us, but we are not paleobotany experts and cannot guarantee that all will be 100% correct.

 SPECIES